 • Practical success metrics in your training program

-Best for: Instructional designers who are fairly comfortable creating simple online training and want to improve their theoretical knowledge of ID principles.
+Best for: Instructional designers who are fairly comfortable creating simple online training and want to improve their theoretical knowledge of instructional design principles.

 18. Instructional Design Pro: Parts 1,2,3 (Udemy)